 Think of creative ways to use your expertise and skills to boost your income.
 You did invest a substantial amount of time and money in your education, after all, so maximize the ROI to rake in some extra cash to put toward your home fund.

-Perhaps you can roll out an e-course or teach a professional seminar at your local junior college.
+Perhaps you can roll out an e-course or teach a professional seminar at your local community college.
+Or look for a way to make extra money from home.
 And, if the time is right, ask for a raise.

 Review Your Credit Report

-Make sure your credit report is error-free and that your credit score is as high as it can be.
-And mind the cardinal rule of credit scores: pay your credit cards, student loans, and bills on time.
+Check your credit report to make sure it is error-free and that your credit score is as high as it can be.
+And mind the cardinal rule of credit scores: Pay your credit cards, student loans, and bills on time.

 Check your credit utilization ratio (the amount of your credit card balances against their limits), too; you want that number to be low.